Freelancing Payton Hayes Freelancing Payton Hayes

 Hi readers and writerly friends!

-Welcome back to the blog!
-This week, we’re talking about freelancing.
+If you’re a returning reader, welcome back and if you’re new to the blog, thanks for stopping by!
+In this post, we’ll discuss fifteen misconceptions about freelancers (writers, editors, artists, entrepreneurs, and content creators).
 There’s a lot of stigma surrounding freelancing and the instability of working for oneself.
 Many people who aren’t freelancers or entrepreneurs have misconceptions about freelancing and I’m here to debunk them!

 Many of the misconceptions surrounding freelancing are based in ignorance and I can understand how people looking from the outside in may have these ideas about freelance work.
 While some of these may be true for a portion of the freelancer population, they’re certainly not true for the majority.
 Every freelancing business is unique and comes with its own set of challenges.
 What makes some of these misconceptions truths and some of them myths is how freelancers handle those challenges.